Some special solutions to the Hyperbolic NLS equation: Dynamics of perturbed standing waves

 \subsection{Pseudo-spectral scheme}

-A highly accurate Fourier-type pseudo-spectral method \cite{Trefethen2000, Boyd2000} will be used to solve the unsteady \acs{hNLS} equation \eqref{eq:adim} in order to investigate the dynamics of a perturbed standing wave pattern.
+A highly accurate \textsc{Fourier}-type pseudo-spectral method \cite{Trefethen2000, Boyd2000} will be used to solve the unsteady \acs{hNLS} equation \eqref{eq:adim} in order to investigate the dynamics of a perturbed standing wave pattern.
 To do so, equation \eqref{eq:adim} is recast in the following form:

 where the operators $\L$ and $\N$ are defined such as: